Get Your Heart On!: Commercial performance

 Get Your Heart On! debuted at number two on the Canadian Albums Chart selling 13,000 copies, only behind Adele, whose album 21 charted atop with 15,000 copies.
 The album debuted on the US Billboard 200 at number fifty-two, selling only 9,000 copies, being comparatively weak comparing to the band's previous albums.
 It fell off the week after with a complete lack of record sales in contrast to the band's previous efforts.
 In other countries it managed to reach the top ten.

 Track listing

-All songs are written by Pierre Bouvier & Chuck Comeau and performed by Simple Plan; others who worked on the songs are given below.
+All songs are written by Pierre Bouvier & Chuck Comeau and performed by Simple Plan; other co-writers are listed below.